Style Guide

 • info: Use to add some supplementary information to a section or point that could benefit from some highlighting to draw the reader’s attention.

-• tip: Use to add some guidance on how to carry out a step.
+• success: Use to add some guidance on how to carry out a step and show achievements.

-• caution: Use to make the reader aware they need to be careful when acting on some advice.
+• warning: Use to make the reader aware they need to be careful when acting on some advice.

-• warning: Use to indicate that there are dangers or consequenses associated with some information or steps.
+• danger: Use to indicate that there are dangers or consequences associated with some information or steps.

 Here’s a Markdown example of a tip callout block.